yanlingzhuang/yanlingzhuang.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Ph.D. candidate in the School of Economics and Management at Dalian University of Technology, advised by Prof. Xiangpei Hu.
-Previously, I received my Bachelor’s degree in Information Management and Information Systems, and Computer Science and Technology from Dalian University of Technology in 2016.
+Previously, I received my Bachelor’s degree in Information Management and Information Systems, and Computer Science and Technology, from Dalian University of Technology in 2016.

 Research Interest
 ======